davidfranks12-web/Week-2-e-portfolio-1---Artificial-Intelligence/README.md

 ### Summary of the Artefact:

 This is report was conducted by the Network for Quality Digital Education on the emerging challenges of Artificial Intelligence (AI) usage within schools.
 This report discusses the the concepts of "Cognitive Offloading", which refers to the actions taken to reduce the cognitive demands of a task (J Lodge & L Loble, 2026, pp. 8).
-The report goes on to compare beneficial cognitive offloading against detrimental cognitive offloading, and presents the argument that unstructured use rends towards the latter.
+The report goes on to compare beneficial cognitive offloading against detrimental cognitive offloading, and presents the argument that unstructured use tends towards the latter.

 ### Justification of why I chose this Artefact: